 How can I change my name during the naturalization process?

 If you look on your N-400, there will be information to guide you on what is required from you in order to change your name during naturalization.
 If you choose to change your name after the N-400 has been filed, then you will need to have an official document (such as those for a marriage, divorce, or court order) and present that document to the USCIS as soon as possible.
 This same process should be applied to any children that will become derivative citizens upon your naturalization.
+Not sure where to start or what documents you need to submit for family immigration?
+We can help you with the entire process, from start to finish.
+Start today!

 What should I do if I or someone I know is physically or mentally unable to take the civics test?